OfficeDev/office-js-docs-pr/excel/resources/chartaxistitle.md

 });
 ```

-Add "Values" as the title for the value Axis
+Add "Values" as the title for the value axis.

 ```js
 Excel.run(function (ctx) {